Battle of Brunanburh: Location

 The medieval texts employ a plethora of alternative names for the site of the battle, which historians have attempted to link to known places.
 The earliest relevant document is the “Battle of Brunanburh” poem in the Anglo-Saxon Chronicle (version A), written within two decades of the battle, which names the battlefield location as “ymbe Brunanburh” (around Brunanburh).
-Many other medieval sources contain variations on the name Brunanburh, such as Brune,Anonymous.”Brenhinedd y Saesson".
-In The Battle of Brunanburh.
-A Casebook.
-Ed.
-Michael Livingston.
-University of Exeter Press.
-2011. pp.90–1 Brunandune, Et Brunnanwerc, Bruneford, Cad Dybrunawc Duinbrunde and Brounnyngfelde.
+Many other medieval sources contain variations on the name Brunanburh, such as Brune, Brunandune, Et Brunnanwerc, Bruneford, Cad Dybrunawc Duinbrunde and Brounnyngfelde.

 It is thought that the recurring element Brun- could be a personal name, a river name, or the Old English or Old Norse word for a spring or stream.
 Less mystery surrounds the suffixes –burh/–werc, -dun, -ford and –feld, which are the Old English words for a fortification, low hill, ford, and open land respectively.

 Not all the place-names contain the Brun- element, however.
-Symeon of Durham (early 12th C) gives the alternative name Weondune (or Wendune) for the battle site,Symeon of Durham.”Historia Regum".
-In The Battle of Brunanburh.
-A Casebook.
-Ed.
-Michael Livingston.
-University of Exeter Press.
-2011. pp.64–5 while the Annals of Clonmacnoise say the battle took place on the “plaines of othlyn” Egil's Saga names the locations Vínheiðr and Vínuskóga.
+Symeon of Durham (early 12th C) gives the alternative name Weondune (or Wendune) for the battle site, while the Annals of Clonmacnoise say the battle took place on the “plaines of othlyn” Egil's Saga names the locations Vínheiðr and Vínuskóga.

 Few medieval texts refer to a known place, although the Humber estuary is mentioned by several sources.
 John of Worcester's Chronicon (early 12th C), Symeon of Durham's Historia Regum (mid-12th C), the Chronicle of Melrose (late 12th C) and Robert Mannyng of Brunne's Chronicle (1338) all state that Olaf's fleet entered the mouth of the Humber, while Robert of Gloucester's Metrical Chronicle (late 13th C) says the invading army arrived "south of the Humber".
 Peter of Langtoft's Chronique (ca. 1300) states the armies met at “Bruneburgh on the Humber”, while Robert Mannyng of Brunne's Chronicle (1338) claims the battle was fought at “Brunesburgh on Humber”.
 Pseudo-Ingulf (ca. 1400) says that as Æthelstan led his army into Northumbria (i.e. north of the Humber) he met on his way many pilgrims coming home from Beverley.
 Hector Boece's Historia (1527) claims that the battle was fought by the River Ouse, which flows into the Humber estuary.

 Few other geographical hints are contained in the medieval sources.
 The poem in the Anglo-Saxon Chronicle says that the invaders fled over deep water on Dingesmere, perhaps meaning an area of the Irish Sea or an unidentified lake or river.
 Deakin noted that the term ding had been used in the Old English Andreas (poem) where it is suggested to have been used metaphorically for a grave and/or Hell.
-His analysis of the context of lines 53-56 of the Brunanburh poem suggest to him that dingesmere is a poetic and figurative term for the sea.
+His analysis of the context of lines 53–56 of the Brunanburh poem suggest to him that dingesmere is a poetic and figurative term for the sea.